zixic83/my-twitter/README.md

 # myTwitter
-This is a Twitter clone I built for my own use.
+This is a private Twitter clone I built for my own use.
+I use it as my personal electronic diary.

 ## Getting Started
 ### Dependencies